 Topographic data is used as an important input in the public and private sector activities.
 Topographic data is essential for the public sector in order to carry on activities related to National Defence, emergency measures and services, e.g. fire fighting, floods, snow avalanches, etc., planning, decision-making and resource allocation, transport coordination, public utilities, (Ordnance Survey 1996) and for legislative and policy development (Groot R. 2001).
-Among all these public users, topographic data at a national scale.
+Among all these public users, topographic data has an important role in National Defence activities.
+National Defence needs topographic data at a national scale.
 Such large-scale production needs, namely at national level, result in economies of scale in the production activities, which are responsible for natural monopoly production structures.